-- 8. Plaintiff is an individual consumer who, at all times material hereto, was a citizen of Nassau County, New York.
-During the Class Period Plaintiff purchased the Products online via Amazon in the State of New York. - 9.
-Plaintiff purchased the Products because she saw the labeling, advertising, the Defendant's website, and read the packaging, which represented that the Products are "All Natural".
-Plaintiff relied on Defendant's false, misleading, and deceptive representations that the Products are "All Natural".
-Had Plaintiff known the truth-that the representations she relied upon in making her purchases were false, misleading, and deceptive-she would not have purchased the Products at a premium price.
+8. Plaintiff is an individual consumer who, at all times material hereto, was a citizen of Dutchess County, New York.
+During the Class Period Plaintiff purchased the Products online via Amazon in 2016.

+9. Plaintiff purchased the Products because he saw the labeling, advertising, the Defendant's website, and read the packaging, which represented that the Products are "Clearly Natural" and "Pure and Natural".
+Plaintiff relied on Defendant's false, misleading, and deceptive representations that the Products are "Clearly Natural" and "Pure and Natural".
+Had Plaintiff known the truth-that the representations he relied upon in making his purchase were false, misleading, and deceptive-he would not have purchased the Products at a premium price.